girishji/search-complete.vim/README.md

 }
 ```

-You can also disable and re-enabnle this plugin through commands: `SearchCompleteDisable` and `SearchCompleteEnable`.
+You can also disable and re-enable this plugin through commands: `SearchCompleteDisable` and `SearchCompleteEnable`.

 ### Highlight Groups